Skip to main content

 return outputs

-Because queues are backed by durable workflows, they can automatically recover from any failure: if a server restarts or has a network hiccup partway through a multi-hour run of your pipeline on a batch of 10K documents, your pipeline will recover from the last indexed document instead of restarting from the beginning and redoing expensive work.
+Because queues are backed by durable workflows, they automatically recover from any failure: if a server restarts or has a network hiccup partway through a multi-hour run of your pipeline on a batch of 10K documents, your pipeline will recover from the last indexed document instead of restarting from the beginning and redoing expensive work.

 If you're interested in building distributed AI agents or data pipelines, check out the document ingestion example, which shows best practices for building durable distributed applications.